All DnD classes explained

 • Life Domain: You're the best dedicated healer that D&D has to offer.

-• Light Domain: Your command of light can be used to buff, burn, and blind targets.
+• Light Domain: A Cleric subclass whose command of light can be used to buff, burn, and blind targets.

-• Trickery Domain: Use illusions to gain buffs and control advantages on the battlefield.
+• Trickery Domain: These Clerics use illusions to distract others and gain control of the battlefield.

-• War Domain: You're great at attack and defense, both with magic and weapons.
+• War Domain: The ultimate fighting Cleric, you're great at attack and defense, both with magic and weapons.

-• Arcana Domain: These Clerics learn extra Wizard spells and protect friends from magical effects.
-Plus, they're particularly powerful against enemies from other planes.
+• Arcana Domain: These Clerics learn extra Wizard spells to protect friends from magical effects, and they're particularly powerful against enemies from other planes.

 • Forge Domain: Don some magical armor and weapons and charge into battle, dealing extra fire damage along the way.